code-423n4/2023-08-livepeer-findings/data/debo-G.md

 2023-08-livepeer/contracts/treasury/LivepeerGovernor.sol::17 => import "./GovernorCountingOverridable.sol";
 2023-08-livepeer/contracts/treasury/Treasury.sol::4 => import "@openzeppelin/contracts-upgradeable/governance/TimelockControllerUpgradeable.sol";
 ```
-## [G-05] Use shift rightleft instead of division multiplication if possible
+## [G-05] Use shift or rightleft instead of division or multiplication if possible
+Description
+A division/multiplication by any number x being a power of 2 can be calculated by shifting log2(x) to the right/left.

+While the DIV opcode uses 5 gas, the SHR opcode only uses 3 gas.
+Furthermore, Solidity's division operation also includes a division-by-0 prevention which is bypassed using shifting.
 ```txt
 2023-08-livepeer/contracts/bonding/BondingManager.sol::32 => uint256 constant MAX_FUTURE_ROUND = 2**256 - 1;
 ```